Azure/azure-init/doc/configuration.md

 # Custom Configuration Design for azure-init

 ## Objective
 The azure-init custom configuration architecture enables dynamic and flexible management of various settings for virtual machines provisioned with the light-weight agent.
 Customizable settings include SSH, IMDS, provisioning media, azure proxy agent, wireserver, and telemetry.
-This flexible design ensures that users can adapt configurations to their specific needs.

 ## Design
-The system is designed to support default configurations, while allowing for user-specified overrides through config files or the command line interface.
+The system supports default configurations with user-specified overrides via configuration files or CLI parameters.

 ### Key Features
-- **Override Support**: Default configurations are defined inside `config.rs`, with the option to override these settings via a specified configuration file or the CLI at runtime.
-CLI arguments take precedence over default configuration settings and any other configuration files.
-- **Config Validation**: Custom enum types for for fields such as `pub enum HostnameProvisioner` validate that user-set config settings match the supported options.
-Invalid values will cause deserialization to fail.
+- **Config Validation**: Validates user-provided settings against supported options, rejecting invalid values during deserialization.
-- **Built-in Defaults**: The system defines defaults directly in the code using Rust's `Default` trait, eliminating the need for a separate default config file.
+- **Built-in Defaults**: The system defines defaults directly in the code, eliminating the need for a separate default config file.
-- **Merging of Configurations**: The `load()` and `merge()` methods merge multiple sources of configuration data.
-Defaults are loaded first, then overridden by values from a config file, and finally by CLI-specified configurations.
+- **Merging of Configurations**: Combines configuration sources hierarchically, applying defaults first, followed by file-based overrides, and finally CLI parameters for the highest precedence.

 ## Config File Structure
 **Format**: TOML

-- The configuration relies on default values defined in the source code (`config.rs`).
-- Users can override these defaults by providing a TOML configuration file.
+- Users can override default settings by supplying a single configuration file or multiple `.toml` files in a directory.
-- A custom configuration file can be passed via the CLI or added by the user.

 ### CLI Parameters
 Example: `--config /etc/azure-init/`

 ## Configuration Hierarchy for `azure-init`

-This document outlines the configuration system for `azure-init`, which allows flexibility by merging settings from multiple sources.
 Configuration can be set via a single file, a directory containing multiple files, or default values defined in the code.

 ### Configuration Loading Order